 Carly Rae Jepsen’s “Call Me Maybe” is a near-perfect pop confection—the earworm with which she’ll be forever associated, the paean to young love, the meme-ified masterpiece.
 But the follow-ups are not on anywhere near the same tier.
-(Jesus, the one with Owl City…what a nightmare.
-For the record, fuck Owl City.)
-The album it’s on, Kiss, is basically forgettable because it’s too saccharine.
-She seemed a likely candidate for a semi-anonymous career, if not a failed one.
+(Jesus—the one with Owl City…) The album it’s on, Kiss, is basically forgettable because it’s so saccharine.
+She seemed a likely candidate for a semi-anonymous career.

 All of this is why Emotion is such a welcome surprise, a giant step forward for Jepsen in which she creates perhaps the most euphoric pure pop music of the past decade.
 It’s akin to having a dopamine IV in your nearest vein.
 This is why some people hate Carly Rae Jepsen, because that’s the mood she’s almost always going for, and when it doesn’t work—as on most of Kiss—it can be exhausting.
 Emotion is exhilarating.

 Think about the last time you initially realized you’d fallen in love, or were infatuated past the point of simple lust, or even just in that giddy early stage of “like”—whatever the fuck that word really means—that all of us feel.
 That moment of clarity and comprehension and emotional supernova.
 Pop songs have been trying to distill and communicate the experience that moment for goddamn decades, and they fail more often than not.
 Jepsen’s love songs on Emotion don’t fail.
 They perfectly nail the emotional sensations of that moment.